Ollie Sexton, Principal Consultant at Robert Walters highlights the top trends he sees coming out of the UK Fintech sector this year.

 3. UK on-track to become global Fintech hub

-The growth of the fintech sector has been so explosive that London now has the second largest concentration of fintech start-ups.
+The growth of the fintech sector has been so explosive that the UK now has the second largest concentration of fintech start-ups.
 Of the 29 fintech unicorns* worldwide (*companies worth more than $1 billion), nine are in San Francisco, while seven are housed in the UK.

 4. IT roles the most in-demand